 Never run a data center in-house.
 This point might not be relevant in today’s times since the boom of cloud computing but still requires mentioning.
 If data center management is not in your specialty or it takes too much red tape to set up in-house forget it.
 Leave it to the pros and let them manage it.
 Believe me, you will sleep better at night, scaling will be a thing of the past and your bills will be much lower.

 Automate everything you can.
 If you find yourself repeating something too many times.
 Automate it.
 From data capture to reports.
 Spend some time automating it so you can move on and focus on stuff that really matters.
-Like growing the business, customer base, technology stability etc… Automation is not putting people out of a job, automation it is running lean and mean and most of all FASTER!
+Like growing the business, customer base, technology stability etc… Automation is not putting people out of a job, marketing automation is running lean and mean and most of all FASTER!

 Working inter-geographically is not for everyone.
 We all heard of outsourcing and teams working in different regions of the world – some with success and some without.
 Work out whether this is a good direction for your business to be pursuing, what are the pros and cons and the unforseen.
 We worked on GMT, EST and PST time zones – round the clock.
 It was a drain on people and their productivity.
 Unless the teams are loosely coupled it may not be worth doing this.
 This is just one of the reasons we decided to shut the Sydney office and move overseas.
 Has it worked?
 To some extent yet.
 But then you have other issues to deal with 😉